import psychopg2

 Most often, bodies are in JSON and you’ll decode them with {json}

-Here are a couple of common API patterns that are good to know about:
+Below are common API patterns that are good to know about:

 Pagination – many data-feed APIs implement pagination.
-A paginated API returns only a certain number of results at a time to keep data sizes modest.
-Check out the API documentation to learn how to get all the pages of your request.
+A paginated API returns only a certain number of results to keep data sizes modest.
+Check out the API documentation to learn how to get all your pages.

 job-id

-endpoint to check how things are going and eventually claim your result.Multiple Verbs – a single endpoint often accepts multiple verbs, for example, a
+endpoint to check how things are going and eventually claim your result.Multiple Verbs – a single endpoint often accepts multiple verbs, such as a

 GET